Doula

 The doula's goal and role is to help the client feel safe and comfortable, complementing the role of the healthcare professionals who provide the client's medical care.
 Unlike a physician, midwife, or nurse, a doula cannot administer medication or other medical treatment or give medical advice.
-An individual may need to complete training to work as a doula, although training and certification processes vary throughout the world.
+An individual might need to complete training to work as a doula, although training and certification processes vary throughout the world.

-Some doulas work as volunteers; others are paid for their services by their client, medical institutions, or other private and public organizations.
 Doulas receive varying amounts of training, and their professionalism also varies.